-Why Pet Sitters Get Burnt Out and How to Solve It
+Why Pet Sitters Get Burnt Out and How to Prevent It

 Let’s talk about burnout.
 When I first started my business, I never thought it could happen to me.
 However, 2-3 years of running my pet sitting business, burnout hit me hard.